-Recording contracts are legally binding agreements between recording artists and/or bands and a record label, enabling the label to exploit an act’s performance in a sound recording, in return for royalty payments.
+Recording contracts are legally binding agreements between recording artists and/or bands and record labels, enabling the label to exploit an act’s performance in a sound recording, in return for royalty payments.

 Under most exclusive recording and traditional contracts, the recording artist will assign copyright in the sound recordings to the record company.
 An assignment is an irreversible transfer of ownership for the full life of copyright.
 In the case of sound recordings, this will be 50 years from release in the UK, and 70 years from release in France.
 So, even once the artist has repaid all recording costs, the label will still own the masters.

 In a traditional deal, exploitation is achieved through physical sales, such as CDs, vinyls and cassettes, the public performance and broadcasting of works, the sale of digital products such as downloads and mobile ringtones and streaming of tracks.
 The contract will define a record to include audio-visual devices as well, so “Dualdisc”, DVD, online videos and other new technologies will be caught by this definition.